FaisalSaifee/React_Js/ReactJsInterviewsQuestionsAswers.md

 - **State Management**: Callback functions help in lifting state up to a common ancestor when multiple components need to share and update the same piece of state.

 - **Modularity**: They promote modular and reusable code by separating concerns between components while still enabling interaction between them.

+# New components in HTML5

+# Postgred sql versioning

+# ACID properties of Database